0k/web_markitup/README.rst

 Requirements
 ============

-Was tested only on OpenERP v7.0
+Works on OpenERP v7.0

+The ReST to HTML conversion is done thanks to ``docutils`` python package.

+You'll need to install python package ``pygments`` for code block syntax-highlighting.

 Installation